f-yanez/f-yanez.github.io/content/posts/gen_ai/week_01_tutorial/index.md

 On top of that, the mental exhaustion from constant decision-making—known as decision fatigue—can lead us to settle for familiar, less satisfying choices simply because it feels easier than exploring the unknown.
 When our mental resources are drained, we become more inclined to stick with the status quo, opting for what’s comfortable rather than what might be truly fulfilling.
 This can limit our experiences and personal growth, as we miss out on opportunities to discover new interests, ideas, or solutions that lie just beyond our immediate reach.

-**Enter Generative AI.** Remember when we talked about how GenAI can be like a thinking partner?
+**Enter Generative AI.** Remember when we talked about how GenAI can be like a thinking buddy?
 By using AI as a guide to help us explore new possibilities and uncover relevant information, we can make more informed choices.
 Whether it’s finding your next great read, learning a new skill, or exploring an unfamiliar topic, AI provides a way to illuminate paths we might not have considered.
 Along the way, it also eases decision fatigue by offering thoughtful suggestions tailored to our evolving needs.

 {{< vs 3 >}}